 SharePoint may come included in your Microsoft 365 license, but the real costs show up in the hours, expertise, and complexity needed to make it work.

 What looks “included” often requires extra development, integration, and training.
 Analytics may mean Power BI Pro licenses; UX fixes often need custom development.
-Gartner actually estimates that users could spend €6–€9 for every €1 they spend on the license fee.
+Governance requires documentation, ownership models, and regular audits.
+Someone has to maintain it all.

 What looks “free” in your contract can cost tens of thousands – if not more – when you account for ongoing configuration, governance, and training.